xenomachina/kotlin-argparser/README.md

 Here either `-N` or `--name` with an argument will cause `name` to have that argument as its value.

-A parsing function can also be supplied.
+A function can also be supplied to transform the argument into the desired type.
 Here the `size` property will be an `Int` rather than a `String`:

     val size by parser.storing("-s", "--size") { toInt() }

 It's also possible to create options that add to a `Collection` each time they appear in the arguments using the `adding` delegate.
-Just like `storing` delegates, a parsing function may optionally be supplied:
+Just like `storing` delegates, a transform function may optionally be supplied:

     val includeDirs by parser.adding("-I") { File(this) }

 Now each time the `-I` option appears, its argument is appended to `includeDirs`.

 For choosing between a fixed set of values (typically, but not necessarily, from an enum), a `mapping` delegate can be used:

     val mode by parser.mapping(
             "--fast" to Mode.FAST,